gridlocdev/v/vlib/v/slow_tests/repl/README.md

   - Write the output expected

 ### Notes
-Keep in mind, that the way V repl works for now, every non empty line would cause a new recompilation of the entire repl content that was collected so far.
+Keep in mind, that the way V repl works for now, every non-empty line would cause a new recompilation of the entire repl content that was collected so far.